galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

   - Set **count table**, **fasta**, and **taxonomy** to the respective outputs from Remove.lineage
   - Set **groups** to `Mock`

+**2: Cluster sequences into OTUs**

 Now we have a couple of options for clustering sequences into OTUs.
-For a small dataset like this, we could do the traditional approach using dist.seqs and cluster as we did with the Mock sample.
+For a small dataset like this, we could do the traditional approach using `dist.seqs` and `cluster` as we did with the Mock sample.

 The alternative is to use the cluster.split command.
 In this approach, we use the taxonomic information to split the sequences into bins and then cluster within each bin.
 The Schloss lab have published results showing that if you split at the level of Order or Family, and cluster to a 0.03 cutoff, you'll get just as good of clustering as you would with the "traditional" approach.
-The advantage of the cluster.split approach is that it should be faster, use less memory, and can be run on multiple processors.
+The advantage of the `cluster.split` approach is that it should be faster, use less memory, and can be run on multiple processors.
 In an ideal world we would prefer the traditional route because "Trad is rad", but we also think that kind of humor is funny....
 In this command we use `taxlevel=4`, which corresponds to the level of *Order*.
 This is the approach that we generally use in the Schloss lab.

 - **Tool:** Cluster.split
 - **Parameters:**
-  - Set **Split by** to `classification`
+  - Set **Split by** to `Classification`
   - Set **fasta** to the fasta output from Remove.groups
   - Set **taxonomy** to the taxonomy output from Remove.groups
   - Set **taxlevel** to `4`